- November 11, 2024

 To enforce this order, POGO or offshore gambling services/operations include the following:

 ii.
-Other Offshore Gambling Licenses: Refers to licenses issued to other offshore gambling operators, whether registered abroad or in the Philippines, holding valid gambling licenses through special economic zone authorities, tourism zone authorities, or free port authorities, permitting the acceptance of offshore bets.
-Other offshore gambling licenses in this order also include legitimate service providers offering auxiliary services to licensed companies.
+Other Offshore Gaming Licenses: Refers to licenses issued to other offshore gaming operators, whether registered abroad or in the Philippines, holding a valid gaming license issued through special economic zone authorities, tourism zone authorities, or freeport authorities, allowing them to accept bets from offshore customers.
+In this order, other offshore gaming licenses also include legitimate service providers offering auxiliary services to licensed companies.

-Section 2.
-Ban on POGO/IGL and Other Offshore Gambling Operations: In the interest of national security, public safety, order, and law enforcement, this order prohibits POGO/IGL and other offshore gambling operations, including the following:
+Article 2.
+Prohibition of POGO/IGL and Other Offshore Gaming Operations: In the interest of national security, public safety, order maintenance, and legal enforcement, this order prohibits POGO/IGL and other offshore gaming operations, including the following:

 a.
-Illegal Offshore Gambling Operations: Any POGO/IGL and other offshore gambling operations that lack the necessary licenses, permits, or authorizations are considered illegal, as per Section 2 of Administrative Order No. 13 of 2017, and will be strictly targeted by law enforcement.
+Illegal Offshore Gaming Operations: All POGO/IGL and other offshore gaming operations that do not possess the necessary licenses, permits, or authorizations shall be deemed illegal.
+Pursuant to Section 2 of Administrative Order No. 13, Series of 2017, they shall be classified as illegal gaming entities and will be subject to strict enforcement actions by law enforcement agencies.

 c.
-License Renewal: No existing POGO/IGL licenses, permits, or authorizations, nor related licenses for other offshore gambling operators and auxiliary service licenses, will be renewed or extended.
+License Renewal: All existing POGO/IGL licenses, permits, or authorizations, as well as related licenses for other offshore gaming operators and auxiliary service providers, shall not be renewed or extended.

 d.
-Cessation of Operations: All POGO/IGL and other offshore gambling operators, as well as their auxiliary service providers, must cease all operations, including winding down their affairs, by December 31, 2024.
+Cessation of Operations: All POGO/IGL and other offshore gaming operators, along with their auxiliary service providers, must cease all operations, including winding down their affairs, on or before December 31, 2024.

-Section 3.
-Comprehensive Strategy: To effectively enforce the ban on POGO/IGL and other offshore gambling operators, the following Technical Working Groups (TWGs) will be established to develop and implement a comprehensive strategy:
+Article 3.
+Comprehensive Strategy: To effectively implement the ban on POGO/IGL and other offshore gaming operators, the following Technical Working Groups (TWG) shall be established to develop and execute a comprehensive strategy:

 a.
-Employment Recovery and Reemployment Technical Working Group: Responsible for addressing the following issues: (i) Assessing the impact of the ban on various economic sectors. (ii) Ensuring that affected Filipino workers receive assistance and a safety net, including skills upgrading and retraining programs, so that they can quickly obtain alternative employment opportunities.
+Employment Recovery and Reemployment Task Force: Responsible for addressing the following issues: (i) assessing the impact of the ban on various sectors of the economy; (ii) ensuring that affected Filipino workers receive assistance and safety nets, including upskilling and retraining programs, to help them secure alternative employment opportunities as soon as possible.

 The working group members will include representatives from the following agencies: